PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 ## Accessing funds

 Chapters wishing to apply for funds should:
-- Open a ticket on our platform (to be set up) with a brief statement of the intended use of the funds, detailing the purpose and amount requested.
+- Open an issue in this repo, choosing the relevant ISSUE type and follow the outlined issue template, this will include a brief statement of the intended use of the funds, detailing the purpose and amount requested.
+You will also be prompted to add labels relevant to your request
 - If necessary wait for approval (see process below)
-- Submit an invoice directly to the PySV with the PyLadies Germany email in CC.
+- Submit an invoice directly to the PySV (invoice@python-verband.org) with the pyladies@python-verband.org in CC.
 Ensure that all expenditures are accompanied by a proper receipt.
-For major expenditures that include sales tax, PySV's address must be on the receipt.   - If you are paying a speaker or service provider, an invoice is preferred.
+For major expenditures that include sales tax, the PySV's address (see appendix) must be on the receipt.
+  - If you are paying a speaker or service provider, an invoice is preferred.
 However, a signed paper receipt is also acceptable.
-- Reimbursement/ invoice payments will happen in circa a week
+- Reimbursement/ invoice payments will happen within 14 days
 - Move the ticket to reimbursed on our platform adding any additional context regarding the funding we can share in our report (i.e. number of attendees to an event/ one or two outcomes the funding helped you achieve)

+At any time you can check the process of our request on our [project board](https://github.com/orgs/PyLadiesGermany/projects/2).

 ## Approval Process

 We want the approval process to be as quick as possible to reduce the load for individual organizers, at the same time we want to ensure that the funds are distributed in a way that maximizes our mission across Germany.

 Approvals will be given by the approval group following the approval guidelines (see below).
 Requests will fall into one of the following approval categories:

-No approval required
+### No approval required

 For some things we want to ensure chapters can get the quickest access possible, this means the requirement for pre-approval is removed.
 The chapter must still create a ticket on our platform with relevant information but can immediately send an invoice to the PySV (with the PyLadies email copied in) These items include:
 - Up to 200 EUR for stickers per chapter per year
 - A roll-up banner (one-time purchase) for a chapter
-- Shared subscriptions - i.e. Restream (these subscriptions should have been agreed upon by the chapters beforehand)
+- Shared subscriptions - i.e. streaming software or password managers (these subscriptions should have been agreed upon by the chapters beforehand)

 These quick approvals apply to all existing and future chapters who have had at least one event or are attending PyCon DE as a group.
 Stickers for chapters might be ordered together (to reduce costs) and this should be organised between the chapters.

+You can open a ticket on our platform and select the label `instant_approval` to indicate that no approval is required.
+Then send the invoice to the PySV with the PyLadies email copied in.

 ### Single requests requiring approval